-The Suwanee Greenway one of Gwinnett County’s most popular running, walking, and cycling trails.
-Traveling pavement and boardwalk, it stretches over six out-and-back miles with only a single road crossing, and it explores a wildlife-filled wetland and marsh.
-It’s pretty much our favorite paved long-distance running trail in the Atlanta area.
+The Suwanee Greenway is one of Gwinnett County’s most popular running, walking, and cycling trails.
+Traveling over pavement and boardwalks, it stretches more than three miles with only a single road crossing, exploring wildlife-filled wetlands and scenic hardwood forests.
+And it’s pretty much our favorite paved long-distance running trail in metro Atlanta.

-The greenway’s surface alternates between wide, paved trails and extended boardwalks, running through a grassy and amphibian-filled marshland.
-And multiple trailheads provide easy access and varied trail lengths, making fitness on the Suwanee Greenway easily tailored to runners of all abilities.
+The greenway’s surface alternates between wide, paved trails and extended boardwalks, running through a grassy, amphibian-filled marshland home to many frogs, turtles, fish, and waterfowl.
+And the greenway’s multiple trailheads provide easy access and varied route lengths, making the trail equally perfect for a long run or quick early-morning workout.

 Training for a half marathon or marathon?
-Grab some outstanding and nearly-car-free mileage on the Suwanee Greenway and the connecting Ivy Creek Greenway to the north for an eight-mile run through some of metro Atlanta’s most beautiful terrain.
+Grab some excellent (and nearly-car-free) mileage on the Suwanee Greenway and the connecting Ivy Creek Greenway to the north.
+Combined, the two trails offer an eight-mile run through some of metro Atlanta’s most beautiful terrain.

-Trailside, the Suwanee Greenway is filled with waterscapes and wildlife.
-The Suwanee Creek, side tributaries and marshes border the trail and flow under its boardwalks.
-Turtles bask in the sun, fish swim, and deer scurry through the wooded landscape.
-And while the Suwanee Greenway fringes on roads in some sections – and runs alongside the often-busy McGinnis Ferry Road for a short .1 mile stretch – much of its length is submerged in tranquil wetland habitat.
+Trailside, the greenway is filled with waterscapes and wildlife.
+Suwanee Creek, side tributaries, and marshes border the trail and flow under its boardwalks.
+Turtles bask in the sun, fish swim in the shallows, and deer scurry through the wooded landscape.
+And while the trail borders busy roads in some sections, much of its length is submerged in tranquil wetlands.

-The trail swings northwest, gaining slight elevation.
-The Suwanee Greenway meets McGinnis Ferry Road, turning left to follow the road .1 mile before diving back into the wetland-filled forest on a descending boardwalk.
+The trail swings northwest, climbing elevation.
+The run meets McGinnis Ferry Road, turning left to follow the road for a tenth of a mile.
+Leaving the road, the trail dives back into the wetland-filled forest, descending on a boardwalk.

-Traffic sounds fading, the sound of songbirds singing fills the air, echoing in the green forest canopy.
+The sound of singing songbirds fills the air, echoing in the green forest canopy as the sound of traffic fades.
 The paved trail turns to boardwalk again at 1.8 miles, crossing through a beautiful, grassy wetland before reaching the Martin Farm Road trailhead at 2.15 miles.
-The greenway crosses the road – the first and only road crossing on this run.
+The greenway crosses the road, the first and only road crossing on this run.

-The Suwanee Greenway crosses under Lawrenceville-Suwanee Road at 2.85 miles, emerging from under the overpass and running creekside.
-The trail reaches a junction at 3.1 miles, veering left on the rising boardwalk toward George Pierce Park and reaching its end at 3.15 miles.
+The trail crosses under Lawrenceville-Suwanee Road at 2.85 miles, emerging from under the overpass and running creekside.
+The trail reaches a junction at 3.1 miles, veering left on the rising boardwalk toward George Pierce Park and reaching the greenway’s end at 3.15 miles.

-From here, the run turns to retrace its steps on the greenway, reaching the Suwanee Creek Park trailhead at 6.3 miles.
-Alternatively, turn right at the end of the boardwalk to follow the paved Ivy Creek Greenway Trail through the tranquil, water-filled Georgia Pierce Park, adding an additional 2.5 miles on pavement and an extended boardwalk.
-It’s one of the most beautiful wetland parks in the metro Atlanta area – well worth the extra mileage or a visit on a future run.
+From here, the run turns to retrace its outbound route, reaching the Suwanee Creek Park trailhead at 6.3 miles.
+Alternatively, for a longer, run, turn right at the end of the boardwalk to follow the paved Ivy Creek Greenway Trail through the tranquil, water-filled Georgia Pierce Park, adding an additional 2.5 miles on pavement and an extended, curving boardwalk.
+It’s one of the most beautiful wetland parks in the metro Atlanta area, and well worth the extra mileage.

 Free parking is available at the Suwanee Greenway trailhead at Suwanee Creek Park.